-But before I recommend the best laptops for digital nomads and remote workers, let’s consider what kind of nomad you are (or will be).
+But before I recommend the best laptops for remote working or digital nomads, let’s consider what kind of nomad you are (or will be).

-There are various types of nomads, from the ultralight one-bag traveler working from the wildest locations, to the ‘slowmad’ settling down in places for months at a time, while hauling along their laptop, monitor, VR headset, crypto server farm, etc. with each move.
+There are many types of nomads, from the ultralight one-bag traveler working from the most remote locations on Earth, to the ‘slowmad’ settling down in places for months at a time while hauling their laptop, external monitor, VR headset, crypto server farm, etc. along with each move.

 What kind of ‘digital nomad’ are you?

 The broke nomad

-You don’t quite know yet how you’re going to make money, but you will figure it out somehow.
-You’re in startup mode and can’t spend too much on a laptop yet; you just need something affordable that lets you do some web design, coding, docs/sheet work while you hustle your way to greater fortune.
+You don’t quite know yet how you’re going to make money remotely, but you will figure it out somehow.
+You’re in startup mode and can’t spend too much yet; you just need an affordable laptop that lets you do some web design, coding, docs/sheet work while you hustle your way to greater fortune.
 You need: a decent Chromebook or cheap Windows laptop

 The roving nomad

 You have your online business up and running and can invest in your gear.
 You truly work from anywhere and switch locations all the time — whether it’s a cafe, a co-work, the beach, or the very top of Mt.
-Fuji (fun fact: it has WiFi!).
-That’s why you want a laptop with both great power and portability.
+Fuji (fun fact: there is WiFi there!).
+You’ll want a laptop with both great power and portability.
 You need: a lightweight ultrabook like a Dell XPS or Macbook

 The basecamp nomad

-You stay in places many weeks or months at a time, preferring a stable working environment to being everywhere all the time.
-You’ve slowed down as a nomad or you tend to work remotely from a specific location, so you don’t mind a bit more packing weight to bring all your favorite gear.
+You stay in places many weeks or months at a time, preferring a stable working environment to switching locations constantly.
+You’ve slowed down or you tend to work from a specific location, so you don’t mind a bit more packing weight to bring all your favorite gear.
 You need: whatever powerful laptop you like (consider a 15″ Dell Inspiron)